cheredia19/independence-days/README.md

   }}
 />

 On September 15, 1821, five countries separated from Spain (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua).
 The event is called *Independencia de Centroamérica*, or [Independence of Central America](https://en.wikipedia.org/wiki/Act_of_Independence_of_Central_America).
 This was the date on which most countries gained their independence.
-There were four dates on which the independence process was held:
+There were four dates on which the independence process was held more than once:

  - May 28, 1918: Armenia and Azerbaijan declared independence from the Russian Empire.
  - August 15, 1945: North, and South Korea.